meadowstress/Arduino_Watering_System/README.md

 # Arduino_Watering_System

 This repo was created for my own plant watering system on my balcony.
-Whenever I have new ideas I will update the code.
+The project has basically reached the development peak.
+With the current ressources of an Arduino Uno further feature development is pretty limited.
+So in the future activities will be limited.
+And if time allows I will spend my energy in better unit tests and refactoring work.

 ![FileStructure](docs/images/FileStructure.png)